Yaphb/IceBing/README.md

 ## 📁 Notable Projects

-### 🔧 Mini Project – [Insert Project Name]
+### 🔧 Mini Project – [Coming Soon]
 > A group-based system development project focused on delivering a functional software/web-based solution using PHP and MySQL.
 This project showcases team collaboration, SDLC application, and deployment-ready coding.

-### 🌐 Web-Based Integrated System
+### 🌐 Web-Based Integrated System / Web and Mobile System
 > Developed a responsive web application using HTML, CSS, and PHP as part of the coursework.
 Implemented form handling, validation, and CRUD operations connected to a MySQL database.
+Alternatively, using ASP.NET MVC core structure if require.

 ---